-The disappearance of King Richard III was one history’s great mysteries, until it was solved in Leicester in 2015 - so just how were the bones of the last he last Plantagenet King come to be discovered?
+The disappearance of King Richard III was one history’s great mysteries until it was solved in Leicester in 2015 - so just how the bones of the last he last Plantagenet King come to be discovered?

 This was big news; it's still one of the most important archaeological discoveries in decades, solving one of the great mysteries of British history.
 Richard III, the last Plantagenet, was the only king since the Norman Conquest whose mortal whereabouts were unknown and who was not buried in a royal tomb.

 Some 527 years after Richard’s gruesome death on the battlefield, the body’s discovery was all the more exciting because of its sheer unlikelihood and the extraordinary way such a collection of evidence has so easily and clearly corroborated the identity of the fallen king.
 The discovery was akin to hunting for the proverbial needle in a haystack and pulling out the needle on the first reach.